ralfw/NSimpleEventstore/README.md

 es.Record(new Event[]{new A(), new B(), new A(), new C(), new B(), new A()});
 ```

-Then you can replay the events for a context like this:
+Then you can replay the events for a context concerned only with events `A` and `C` like this:

 ```
 es.Replay(typeof(A), typeof(C))